paterit/django-microservice-template/docs/source/technical/install_and_config.rst

     . ./docker-machine.docker.env
     set +a

-be careful as for now all docker commands will be exectued on the docker engine located in your {{ project_name }}-cicd docker-machine.
+be careful as for now all docker commands will be executed on the docker engine located in your {{ project_name }}-cicd docker-machine.

-Fore remote docker host you can use `remote.docker.env` file:
+Fore remote docker host you can use `remote.docker.env` file.
+Just remember that ``DOCKER_CERT_PATH`` in this file needs to be valid absolute path to certs on the remote docker host.

 ::
     set -a